Kayden-21/red-green-light/README.md

 ## Requirements

-This project requires the use of `node version 18`.
-To install the latest version of node see https://nodejs.org/en/download.
+This project requires the use of `node version 16`.
+Please ensure you have the correct version currently active.

 Alternatively, use `node version manager` to use multiple versions of node: https://github.com/coreybutler/nvm-windows/releases